Palmer Psychology

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call the Colorado Division of Insurance at 303-894-7490 or 1-800-930-3745.

 We are committed to trying to remain open and seeing you in person if that is what you prefer.
-We have done our best to minimize the possibility of exposure to COVID-19, but the chance of exposure cannot be eliminated.
+We have done our best to minimize the possibility of exposure to COVID-19 and other illnesses, but the chance of exposure cannot be eliminated.
 We ask that you respectfully abide by the following guidelines:

 Do not enter if you have a fever or feel sick.